 For more information about our undergraduate program in Environmental Biology, please see our Academic Advising sheet (this is a PDF file) or the ESU Undergraduate Catalog.
 For information about admissions to Emporia State University (including online application forms) please visit the Undergraduate Admissions page.
 Students may be able to obtain certification as an Associate Fisheries Professional (American Fisheries Society) or an Associate Wildlife Biologist (The Wildlife Society) by taking the necessary electives in addition to our required courses (click here to see a list of courses offered in our department).
 Experience in the form of internships, paid or volunteer positions, and research is strongly encouraged in addition to coursework.

 ESU’s Student Chapter of The Wildlife Society is active in promoting professionalism, networking, and conservation awareness and education in fisheries & wildlife management, and is involved in many hands-on research and management activities in the region, as well as fund-raisers and social events.

-For more information about graduate studies in biology at ESU, please see our graduate webpage or contact the graduate coordinator, Dr. Scott Crupper.
+For more information about graduate studies in biology at ESU, please see our graduate webpage or contact the graduate coordinator, Dr. Eric Yang.
 For general information about graduate studies at ESU, including application forms, visit the Graduate Studies and Research page.
 Students interested in pursuing a master's degree in biology with an emphasis in ecology, environmental, or evolutionary biology are encouraged to contact one of the faculty members below with whom you share interests.